CLS Program

 Program Overview

 The Critical Language Scholarship (CLS) Program partners with universities and nonprofits around the globe to provide cohorts of U.S. students an opportunity to study the language and culture in a country/location where the target language is commonly spoken.
-The CLS Program, through its CLS Spark initiative, provides beginner-level virtual instruction for Arabic, Chinese, and Russian for competitively selected U.S. undergraduate students whose home campuses do not offer these languages.
+The CLS Program, through its CLS Spark initiative, provides beginner-level virtual instruction for Arabic, Chinese, Japanese, Korean, and Russian for competitively selected U.S. undergraduate students whose home campuses do not offer these languages.
 CLS scholars are expected to continue their language study beyond the scholarship and apply their critical language skills in their future careers.

 The U.S. Department of State sponsors and oversees the CLS Program, including CLS Spark, as part of a larger U.S. government effort to expand the number of Americans studying and mastering foreign languages that are critical to our national security, economic prosperity, and engagement with the world.
-CLS provides opportunities to a diverse range of students from across the entire United States at every level of language learning.
+CLS provides opportunities to a wide range of students from across the entire United States at every level of language learning.
 American Councils for International Education administers the CLS Program.

 Most languages offered by the CLS Program do not require applicants to have any experience studying critical languages.
-The CLS Program seeks participants with diverse interests, and from a wide range of fields of study and career paths, with the purpose of representing the full diversity of the United States.
+The CLS Program seeks participants with varied interests, and from a wide range of fields of study and career paths, with the purpose of representing the full breadth of the United States.
 Participants are selected based on their commitment to language learning and plans to apply their language skills to their future academic or professional pursuits.

 Languages and Levels

-Two Years of Study Required (Or Equivalent)
+Two Years of Study Required (Or Equivalent) |

 Program Structure